bisingh6/Dev-Ops-Training-/README.md

 # Dev-Ops-Training-
 It is for IBM DevOps training basics
+This is bacics for IBM Devop for Biren